grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* Are the characters relatable, distinctive?
 	* Are the names (both boats and people) ok?
 	* Is there anything offensive that I'm not recognizing?
-* [ ] do a search for 'ly' and remove any useless adverbs.
+* [ ] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 * [ ] audit 'and's --- 'it was a dark and stormy night': multiple descriptors compete for attention.
 * [ ] find and make consistent whether numbers are written out or not
 	* I think I lean towards JUST using numerals.
 I don't love written-out numbers in text.
 	* except zero --- that needs to be written out.
-* [ ] move section headers to .md comments; create chapter breaks
 * [ ] find 'map' replace with 'chart'
 * [ ] Add 'blatting' to description of authority announcements over ship-to-ship
 * [ ] find 'floor' should be 'deck'
-* [ ] add more comments in general to help explain meaning, motives, and subtleties --- make the 'source code' version of the book more source codey.
-	* Stuff like the malevolence of nature could be a comment in the source code text
 * [ ] remove contractions from Hemi dialog
 * [ ] more strongly emphasize the feeling of _prey_.
 I think it feels like they are prey for the sub with the ram throughout the book, might as well explicitly double down on it.
 * [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
 Describe the sound of the ping